-Application for a work permit in Ukraine
+Applying for a work permit in Ukraine

-- As a rule, a work permit is issued for up to one year;
+- as a rule, a work permit is issued for up to one year;

-- For internal corporate assignees a work permit is issued for the period of effect of the foreign company’s decision on transferring the foreigner to work in Ukraine.
+- for internal corporate assignees a work permit is issued for the period of effect of the foreign company’s decision on transferring the foreigner to work in Ukraine.

-- 10 minimum wages (UAH 41,730 (USD 1,500) as of 2019) – for all other categories of employees.
+- 10 minimum wages (UAH 60,000, approx. USD 2,130 as of 2021) – for all other categories of employees.

 The following documents need to be submitted when applying for a work permit: